 the normal range in sections of LRAW on a section-by-section basis.

 - The Dean shall enforce the grade normalization policy as the Dean deems appropriate

 - Legal Research, Analysis and Writing I & II.
 While seeking to maintain consistency between sections and overall compliance with the general grade normalization range for first-year courses, the Director of Legal Writing may authorize deviations from the normal range in sections of LRAW on a section-by-section basis.

 - The purpose of the grade distribution policy is to maintain relative parity in grading

 The Faculty reserves the right to modify the Grade Distribution Policy and apply the modified Policy to students then enrolled in the Law School.

-- The Law School’s grade normalization policy for upper level courses is that the mean average grade in classes of more than 25 students should fall within .25 points of the class’s mean average incoming GPA.
+- Pursuant to the Law School’s grade normalization policy, the average grade for courses with an enrollment over 25 should fall within .25 points of the class' average incoming GPA.

 - Submission and Posting of Grades.